Albrtito/ObsidianNotes/02 - Atomic/20240702 - 132355 - Host discovery with Nmap.md

 Host discovery is the act of searching for online targets we can work with.

 ## Scan ranges:
-**By default Nmap uses the ICMP echo request** to search for active host.
+**By default Nmap uses the ICMP echo request** to search for active host, however before sending an ICMP request it tries with an **ARP request**.
+To ensure that the scan is being done with ICMP use the `--disable-arp-ping flag`.

 Most of these scans disable the port scanning (-sn) this is because we don’t really care about the state of each port, only if the machine is online.
 ### Scanning the network range: